scg-unibe-ch/ese2017-team5/doc/srs.md

 It is intended to be read by any atendees of said course, as well as by the teaching assistants.

-This product will hereafter by referred to by its name: FIXME.
+This product will hereafter by referred to by its name: TODO.

 ## Stakeholders